Skip to content

 By Linus (Efini)

-February 23, 2026 6 Min Read
+February 23, 2026 7 Min Read

-A respectable competitor to the saturating luxury-MPV market.
+The GWM WEY G9 Hi4 seems like a respectable competitor to the saturating luxury-MPV market.

 Styling wise (ignoring the GAC that I thought was the same car), the G9 presents itself with a very bold exterior.
-This car is huge; the same size as a Toyota Land Cruiser but more importantly identical with the Vellfire it is competing against.
+By bold, this car is huge; the same size as a Toyota Land Cruiser but more importantly identical with the Vellfire it is competing against.
 It is five metres long at a length of 5,050mm, width of 1,985mm and 1,900mm height, making road presence considerable by size alone.

 Three colors are available for the G9; Nebula Black (above), Aurora White, Wisdom Grey (below)